awesto/django-shop/docs/tutorial/quickstart.rst

 The classic approach
 ====================

 Alternatively you may also download all dependencies and start the project manually.
-This probably is
+If you want to use the demo as a starting point, this probably is the better solution.

 Filling your CMS with page content and adding products is a boring job.
 Impatient users may start three demos using some prepared sample data.
 First assure that all dependencies are installed